gregory-adler/demo-angular-app/README.md

 This project serves as a front end angular app for using a dotnet docker.

-To run: download the app and navigate to it in terminaltype: ng-serve in the main directory and visit http:localhost:4200
+To run: download the app and navigate to root and use the command: ng-serve

+It can be visited at: http:localhost:4200

 # Code Notes